June 2020 Matriculation:

 Public Health Goals

 Applicants must understand how studying public health relates to their professional aspirations.
-The application provides opportunities, like the personal statement, to explain past academic and work experiences, professional ambitions and how an MPH degree fits in with overall career goals.
+The application provides opportunities, like the Statement of Purpose and Objectives, to explain past academic and work experiences, professional ambitions and how an MPH degree fits in with overall career goals.

 The application requires three letters of recommendation.
 The review committee prefers at least one professional and one academic letter.